It’s called virtual “reality” for a reason

 I start with two simple questions these days when meeting entrepreneurs to brainstorm their new VR/AR idea.
 I call it my Nerdy Novelty-ware Test, and it goes like this:

-- Would your application, frankly, do just fine on an existing tablet, phone or laptop screen without an HMD?
+- Would your application, frankly, do just fine on an existing tablet, phone, or laptop screen without a HMD?

 The answer to these questions can reveal deal-breakers for me, as long-term habitual usage and ground-breaking augmentation of abilities via HMD are essential.
 This is why VR/AR entertainment doesn’t hold anywhere near as much interest for me as real-world, real-life use cases do.